vuminhoang/AI-Review/README.md

 ## AI Basic Review
+A tool that can analyze any gitub repo: https://gitdiagram.com/

 ### About me:
 Hi, I'm Vu Minh Hoang, currently an AI Engineer Intern at [Guess that hehee] and senior student at Hanoi University of Science, VNU.
 I wrote this repo to review some basic knowledge about AI, ML, DL and NLP.